How to Connect Salesforce to WordPress

 • Essentials Edition

-To get started install and activate the plugin, then navigate to settings -> WP Fusion.
+To get started install and activate the WP Fusion plugin, then navigate to Settings » WP Fusion.

-From the ‘Select Your CRM’ dropdown choose ‘Salesforce ’.
+From the ‘Select Your CRM’ list choose ‘Salesforce’.

 WP Fusion is now connected to Salesforce, but the access will expire when your refresh token expires.